+ABRIDGE: A software to ultra-compress SAM alignment files

+ABRIDGE: An ultra-compression software for SAM alignment files

+\section{Abstract}

+(200 words max)

-Advancement in technology has enabled sequencing machines to produce vast amounts of genetic data, causing an increase in storage demands.
+Advancements in technology has enabled sequencing machines to produce vast amounts of genetic data, causing an increase in storage demands.
 Most genomic software utilizes read alignments for several purposes like transcriptome assembly or gene count estimation.
 Herein we present, ABRIDGE, a state-of-the-art compressor for SAM alignment files offering users both lossless and lossy compression options.
-This reference-based file compressor achieves the best compression ratio among all compression software, ensuring lower space demand and faster file transmission.ABRIDGE also provides users the option to randomly access location without having to decompress the entire file.
-ABRIDGE is distributed under MIT license and available from github, conda and docker hub.
+This reference-based file compressor achieves the best compression ratio among all compression software, ensuring lower space demand and faster file transmission.
+Central to the software is a novel algorithm that retains non-redundant information.
+This new approach has allowed ABRIDGE to achieve a compression 16% higher than the second-best compressor for RNA-Seq reads and over 35% for DNA-Seq reads.
+ABRIDGE also provides users the option to randomly access location without having to decompress the entire file.
+ABRIDGE is distributed under MIT license and available from GitHub and docker hub.
 We anticipate that the user community will adopt ABRIDGE within their existing pipeline encouraging further research in this domain.

+\section{Keywords}

 SAM compression, Random access, Alignment file compression, SAM file compressor

+\section{Introduction}

 Para 1

 Next-generation sequencing (NGS) has opened up opportunities to study several biosystems from a quantitative viewpoint (\cite{Hickman2017ArchitectureNetwork,Erffelinck2018ASequencing,Hunt2019SmallPathogen,Elmore2020DeInfection}).
 Over the years, numerous sequencing protocols have been designed to probe the modus operandi of a number of biological processes (\cite{Wang2009RNA-Seq:Transcriptomics,Buenrostro2015ATACseq:Genomewide}).
 Researchers have perfected these protocols - making them more economical and effective.
 These improvements made sequencing accessible to even underfunded labs leading to a surge in data.
 Short read data (generated typically on Illumina platforms) is often mapped to a reference (genomic/transcriptomic) and then used for several purposes – assembling (\cite{Haas2013DeAnalysis,Shao2017AccurateDecomposition,Kovaka2019TranscriptomeStringTie2,Song2019AAssembly}), annotating (\cite{Haas2003ImprovingAssemblies,Holt2011MAKER2:Projects,Bruna2020BRAKER2:Database,Banerjee2021FINDER:Sequences}), finding differentially expressed genes (\cite{Robinson2010EdgeR:Data,Love2014DifferentialPackage}) and in proteomics (\cite{Banerjee2015BigProteomics,Banerjee2021NGPINT:Software,Velasquez-Zapata2020Y2H-SCORES:Data}).
 Most bioinformatics projects utilize a very large set of RNA-Seq or DNA-Seq samples collected from multiple tissue types and conditions.
-The primary step in such experiments is to align the RNA-Seq samples to a reference that generates a file in either a binary, BAM (\cite{Li2009TheSAMtools}), or a compressed format, CRAM (\cite{Fritz2011EfficientCompression}) format.
+The primary step in such experiments is to align the RNA-Seq samples to a reference that generates a file in either a binary, BAM format (\cite{Li2009TheSAMtools}), or a compressed format, CRAM (\cite{Fritz2011EfficientCompression}) format.
 Even though these formats offer compression to some extent, the total size of all the aligned files can often exceed the storage capacity that small labs can afford.
 Hence, better compression techniques are needed that utilize the underlying structure of reference alignment files and offer a multitude of options to cater to a diverse range of user requirements.

 Para 2